kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 maintenance or migration.
 Existing workloads in `LimitedSwap` will continue to work to protect existing behavior of swap enabled nodes.

-<<[UNRESOLVED skanzhelev@]>>
-When do we even need LimitedSwap?
-As WorkloadControlledSwap is more powerful, why do we need limited mode?
-Should we have these as a different mode or have these as implicit behavior of swap design?

 With LimitedSwap already getting adoption in production by many users, overriding to change behavior may not be preferred, WorkloadControlledSwap would enable the additional usecases and can coexist with current behavior.
-<<[/UNRESOLVED]>>

 ### NodeInfo Exposure